diegoalarc/GeodesiCL/README.md

 ***
 ## To begin with
-This package was created to introduce topographical and related engineers in the area of [Topography](https://en.wikipedia.org/wiki/Topography) and [Geodesy](https://en.wikipedia.org/wiki/Geodesy) as a basic introduction to __Geometric Geodesy__ applying the necessary basic formulas.
+This package was created to introduce topographical and related engineers in the area of [Topography](https://en.wikipedia.org/wiki/Topography) and [Geodesy](https://en.wikipedia.org/wiki/Geodesy) as a basic introduction to __[Geometric Geodesy](http://www.mygeodesy.id.au/documents/Geometric%20Geodesy%20A(2013).pdf)__ applying the necessary basic formulas.

 This was a project created between [Diego Alarcón](https://www.linkedin.com/in/diegoalarc%C3%B3nd%C3%ADaz/) and [Karla Riquelme](https://www.linkedin.com/in/karlariquelmecarrillo/) seeing the need to introduce the new generation of professionals in the learning of software language and in turn present free software.